mkdocstrings/mkdocstrings/docs/recipes.md

 3. This is the relative path to the Markdown page.
 4. This is the absolute path to the Markdown page.
 Here we put all reference pages into a `reference` folder.
+5. This part is only relevant for Python modules.
+We skip `__main__` modules and remove `__init__` from the module parts as it's implicit during imports.
-5. Magic!
+6. Magic!
 Add the file to MkDocs pages, without actually writing it in the docs folder.
-6. Build the autodoc identifier.
+7. Build the autodoc identifier.
 Here we document Python modules, so the identifier is a dot-separated path, like `project.lorem`.
-7. Actually write to the magic file.
+8. Actually write to the magic file.
-8. We can even set the `edit_uri` on the pages.
+9. We can even set the `edit_uri` on the pages.

 With this script, a `reference` folder is automatically created each time we build our docs.
 This folder contains a Markdown page